 Now I don’t want to brag, but I was pretty proud of how it all worked out.
-I (for the most part) didn’t loose my cool, got the kids to school almost on time, kept everyone safe, and I did ONE THING that got Ciera set up in a way that her tough morning didn’t need to impact the quality of the rest of her day or mine.
-And, the best part, Ciera came home all smiles, hugs and kisses, handing me artwork that said, “I’m sorry”.
+I (for the most part) didn’t loose my cool, got the kids to school almost on time, kept everyone safe, and I did ONE THING that got her set up in a way that her tough morning didn’t need to impact the quality of the rest of her day or mine.
+And, the best part, she came home all smiles, hugs and kisses, handing me artwork that said, “I’m sorry”.

 What was that ONE THING that can change a day around?
 Watch this video to find out.